 My book is about grace.
 It is about having grace for myself, being able to forgive myself, because you feel like you failed.
 You failed raising a child.
-You failed saving a child.
+You failed to save a child.
 You feel this unforgiveness.
 And “grace” is the ultimate in forgiveness.
 It means that I love you, regardless, that I will forgive you over and over again.
 If we had a mindset of grace, we would have so much more love in the world.

 What would you say to the mother of an angel?
 To a mother who lost a child like you did?

 I would say the same thing that my girlfriend’s patient said to her.
 When I was balled up in a corner and I didn’t want to live or forgive, and I was in the deepest darkest place, my girlfriend’s patient was dying.